Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use CloudTrail backed up to IAM S3 and Glacier.
 - [ ] Use IAM Config Timeline forensics.

 ### A company is developing a highly resilient application to be hosted on multiple Amazon EC2 instances.
 The application will store highly sensitive user data in Amazon RDS tables The application must.
 Include migration to a different IAM Region in the application disaster recovery plan.
 Provide a full audit trail of encryption key administration events.
 Allow only company administrators to administer keys.
 Protect data at rest using application layer encryption A Security Engineer is evaluating options for encryption key management.
-Why should the Security Engineer choose IAM CloudHSM over IAM KMS for encryption key management in this situation?
+Why should the Security Engineer choose AWS CloudHSM over AWS KMS for encryption key management in this situation?

-- [ ] The key administration event logging generated by CloudHSM is significantly more extensive than IAM KMS.
+- [ ] The key administration event logging generated by CloudHSM is significantly more extensive than AWS KMS.
-- [x] CloudHSM ensures that only company support staff can administer encryption keys, whereas IAM KMS allows IAM staff to administer keys
+- [ ] CloudHSM ensures that only company support staff can administer encryption keys, whereas AWS KMS allows IAM staff to administer keys.
-- [ ] The ciphertext produced by CloudHSM provides more robust protection against brute force decryption attacks than the ciphertext produced by IAM KMS
+- [ ] The ciphertext produced by CloudHSM provides more robust protection against brute force decryption attacks than the ciphertext produced by AWS KMS.
-- [ ] CloudHSM provides the ability to copy keys to a different Region, whereas IAM KMS does not
+- [x] CloudHSM provides the ability to copy keys to a different Region, whereas AWS KMS does not.

 ### A company wants to ensure that its IAM resources can be launched only in the `us-east-1` and `us-west-2` Regions.
 What is the MOST operationally efficient solution that will prevent developers from launching Amazon EC2 instances in other Regions?